 - Using University information resources for any other activity not directly enhancing or supporting the educational purposes of the university.

 Intentional failure to comply with this policy will result in action that may include suspension of user privileges or other disciplinary action, including suspension or expulsion from the University or termination of University employment.
 In addition, violations may result in referral for prosecution by local, state or federal authorities.

 The University reserves the right to view or scan any file, email or software stored on University- or state-owned systems or transmitted over University networks.
 All users should be aware that email messages are written records that could be subject to review with just cause and may be subject to the Tennessee Public Records Act.
 When required by law, court order, or subpoena, email or computer files may be disclosed to the appropriate authorities.

 This section describes the different types of computer facilities available, defines who may use these facilities and provides guidelines for acceptable use.
 These guidelines are intended to cover information which all facilities hold in common.
 Each facility may supplement these campus wide guidelines with individual department or unit procedures or protocols to meet specific administrative or academic needs.

 Violations of These Guidelines

-Disciplinary actions for violating any provisions of these guidelines shall be governed by the applicable provision of the Code of Student Conduct found in the APSU Student Handbook & Calendar.
+Disciplinary actions for violating any provisions of these guidelines shall be governed by the applicable provision of the APSU Code of Student Conduct.

 Sanctions for violation of these guidelines may include revocation or suspension of computer access privileges in addition to any other sanctions permitted under the Code of Student Conduct and APSU policy on Information Technology Resources (www.apsu.edu/policy).